W1lli0m/mrUNLOCK/README.md

 Author takes no liability for applying this tool to your device.

-This repository was created with VS2019, built binary provided for reference
+This repository was created with VS2019, built binary provided for reference.
+It might require vcruntime140.dll.